stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

   * core results remain stable under extensions,
   * and the resulting system does not collapse under internal inconsistency or unmanageable independence phenomena?

-Classically, at least four major foundational stances are distinguished:
+Classically, at least four major foundational stances are distinguished.

 1. Set-theoretic foundations
-   Mathematics is built inside a set-theoretic universe, for example ZFC or ZFC extended by large cardinal axioms.
+   Mathematics is built inside a set-theoretic universe such as ZFC or ZFC extended by large cardinal axioms.
 Objects are sets, and other entities are coded in set language.

-2. Type-theoretic and proof-theoretic foundations Mathematics is represented via typed systems (simple type theory, dependent type theory, Calculus of Constructions, etc.), often with constructive or intuitionistic features, and sometimes with additional principles like univalence.
+2. Type-theoretic and proof-theoretic foundations Mathematics is represented via typed systems (for example simple type theory, dependent type theory, Calculus of Constructions), often with constructive or intuitionistic features, and sometimes with additional principles such as univalence.

 3. Category-theoretic foundations
-   Structures and morphisms are taken as primary; frameworks like ETCS (Elementary Theory of the Category of Sets) or higher topos theory provide an alternative to classical set theory as the base language.
+   Structures and morphisms are taken as primary.
+Frameworks such as ETCS (Elementary Theory of the Category of Sets) or higher topos theory provide an alternative to classical set theory as the base language.

 4. Pluralist and practice-based views
    Different areas of mathematics may legitimately use different foundational frameworks.
 What matters is the stability of practice, not a single privileged ontology.

-Q116 does not choose one of these as "true".
+Q116 does not choose one of these as “true”.
 Instead, it encodes how these candidate foundations generate and resolve consistency_tension when they are used to host the actual body of mathematics.

 ### 1.2 Status and difficulty

 From a traditional perspective:

 * There is no consensus on a single final foundation of mathematics.

-* ZFC remains the de facto base for much of pure mathematics, yet:
+* ZFC remains the de facto base for much of pure mathematics, but:

-  * independence results (for example Continuum Hypothesis, large cardinals) show that ZFC alone is not enough to settle many natural questions,
+  * independence results (for example around the Continuum Hypothesis or large cardinals) show that ZFC alone is not enough to settle many natural questions,
   * alternative foundations are actively developed and used in proof assistants and structural mathematics.

-* Philosophical debates (platonism, formalism, structuralism, etc.) remain unresolved.
+* Philosophical debates (platonism, formalism, structuralism, and related views) remain unresolved.

-From the Tension Universe viewpoint, Q116 is not an "open problem" in the sense of a single theorem, but an ongoing structural question:
+From the Tension Universe viewpoint, Q116 is not an “open problem” in the sense of a single theorem.
+It is an ongoing structural question:

 * How stable are different foundational frameworks under expansion of mathematical practice?
-* When do they produce low consistency_tension worlds, and when do they generate unavoidable high tension?
+* When do they produce low consistency_tension worlds, and when do they generate unavoidable high tension, even if they remain formally consistent?

+Q116, at E1 and N2, only reframes this as a tension-encoding problem.
+It does not claim to settle any philosophical debate about which foundation is ultimately correct.

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S-problem collection, Q116 plays several roles:
+Within the BlackHole S-problem collection, Q116 plays several roles.

 1. It is the anchor node for foundations-of-mathematics questions, providing: